potsrevennil/nixos-on-odroid-m2/README.md

     Or download a pre-built image from my [GitHub Releases](https://github.com/potsrevennil/nixos-on-odroid-m2/releases).

-4. Write the NixOS image and U-Boot to the eMMC:
+4. Write the NixOS image to the eMMC:

     ```bash
     dd if=./result/sd-image/nixos-sd-image-*.img of=/dev/sdX status=progress
-    dd if=./result/u-boot-rockchip.bin of=/dev/sdX bs=32k seek=1 conv=fsync
     ```

 5. Power off the board, remove the SD card, and restart.
 It should now boot from eMMC.